alphasine/AlphaScout/README.md

 To get the most recent version with all the latest features:

 1. **Download**
-    * Download the latest `alphascout.zip` file from the official Github [release page](https://github.com/alphascout/alphascout/releases).
+    * Download the latest `alphascout.zip` file from the official GitHub [release page](https://github.com/alphasine/AlphaScout/releases).

 2. **Install**:
     * Unzip `alphascout.zip`.